Burr–Hamilton duel: Pistols

 The pistols used in the duel belonged to Hamilton's brother-in-law John Barker Church, who was a business partner of both Hamilton and Burr.
 Later legend claimed that these pistols were the same ones used in a 1799 duel between Church and Burr in which neither man was injured.
 Burr, however, wrote in his memoirs that he supplied the pistols for his duel with Church, and that they belonged to him.

 The Wogdon & Barton dueling pistols incorporated a hair-trigger feature that could be set by the user.
-Hamilton was familiar with the weapons and would have been able to use the hair trigger.
+Hamilton was familiar with the weapons and would have been able to use the hair-trigger.
 However, Pendleton asked him before the duel whether he would use the "hair-spring", and Hamilton reportedly replied, "Not this time."

-Hamilton's son Philip and George Eacker likely used the Church weapons in the 1801 duel in which Philip died, three years before the Burr–Hamilton duel.
+Hamilton's son Philip and George Eacker likely used the Church weapons in the 1801 duel in which Philip was killed, three years before the Burr–Hamilton duel.
 They were kept at Church's estate Belvidere until the late 19th century.
 During this time one of the pistols was modified, with its original flintlock mechanism replaced by a more modern caplock mechanism.
 This was done by Church's grandson for use in the American Civil War.
 Consequently, the pistols are no longer identical.

 The pair were sold in 1930 to the Chase Manhattan Bank, now part of JP Morgan Chase, which traces its descent back to the Manhattan Company founded by Burr, and are on display in the bank's headquarters at 270 Park Avenue in New York City.